-One question routinely surfaces in today’s modern development landscape — whether to build a mobile Web site versus a native app versus a hybrid app.
+One question routinely surfaces in today’s evolving technology and modern development landscape — whether to build a mobile website vs native app vs hybrid app.
 As a developer, you need to take the time to think through a few considerations before running off to develop software.
-We compared native and hybrid way of development to help you make the right decision.
+We compared native and hybrid ways of development to help you make the right decision.
 Let’s get proper information about Android and iOS native vs hybrid mobile app development!

 Native apps are written in a programming language specific to the platform they’re being developed for.
 This would typically be Objective-C or Swift for iOS and Java for Android.
-One of the most relevant native and hybrid app differences lies in the increased performance with rendering and animations than hybrid apps.
+One of the most relevant native and hybrid app differences lies in the increased performance with rendering and animations compared to hybrid apps.

-A hybrid app is a mobile app that contains a web view (essentially an isolated browser instance) to run a web application inside of a native app, using a native app wrapper that can communicate with the native device platform and the web view.
-This means web applications can run on a mobile device and have access to the device, such as the camera or GPS features.
+A hybrid app is a mobile app that contains a web view (essentially an isolated browser instance) to run a web application inside a native app, using a native app wrapper that can communicate with the native device platform and the web view.
+This means web applications can run on a mobile device and access the device features, such as the camera or GPS.

-Hybrid apps are possible because of tools that have been created that facilitate the communication between the web view and the native platform.
-These tools are not part of the official iOS or Android platforms, cross-platform developers execute the integration of third-party tools such as Apache Cordova, which is used in this book.
+Hybrid apps are possible because of tools that have been created to facilitate the communication between the web view and the native platform.
+Due to the lack of official tools for iOS or Android platforms, cross-platform developers execute the integration of third-party tools such as Apache Cordova.
 When a hybrid app is built, it will be compiled, transforming your web application into a native app.

-There are so many hybrid mobile frameworks such as Ionic, NativeScript, React Native, Xamarin, PhoneGap, etc. Besides comparing native application vs hybrid application, we decided to describe the main characteristics of native apps with top 2 hybrid frameworks — Ionic and React Native.
+There are many hybrid mobile frameworks, such as Ionic, NativeScript, React Native, Xamarin, PhoneGap, etc. Besides comparing native application vs hybrid application, we decided to describe the main characteristics of native apps with the top 2 hybrid frameworks — Ionic and React Native.

 A hybrid mobile app is built using technologies typically used for the web.
-Hybrid apps are hosted inside native applications that allow them to access the device’s camera, pedometer and other functionalities, removing the need to develop for any specific device or operating system.
+Hybrid apps are hosted inside native applications that allow them to access the device’s camera, pedometer, and other functionalities, removing the need to develop for any specific device or operating system.
 This means that you are creating a website wrapped inside an app.

 We’ve made a detailed overview of hybrid vs native app comparison.
 There are clear and distinct advantages and disadvantages for both hybrid and native approaches, and that is why this discussion is still relevant.
 Speed to market, one source code, cross-compatible web technologies, easy updates, availability of resources, and lower budget costs make hybrid applications very appealing.
-But in the long run, the biggest detraction of hybrid apps is that a company will likely spend more time fixing and tweaking the app because of user complaints about UI elements or performance driven issues.
+But in the long run, the biggest detraction of hybrid apps is that the company will likely spend more time fixing and tweaking the app because of user complaints about UI elements or performance-driven issues of a product.

-Additionally, native apps have the added advantage of functions that are specific to the OS on which the app is built (e.g., camera, GPS, address book, etcetera).
+Additionally, native apps have the advantage of functions that are specific to the OS on which the app is built (e.g., camera, GPS, address book, etcetera).
 Furthermore, when we talk about hybrid vs native app development, a native approach offers the best in class security for a mobile application, the best performance, a highly responsive user interface, and access to all native APIs.
-In other words, the original investment may be higher but a company will save time and money in the long run while offering a great user experience and an industry standard app performance.
+In other words, the original investment may be higher.
+Still, a company will save time and money in the long run while offering a great user experience and an industry-standard app performance.